Tyler Grad Designs Logo Supporting Frontline Workers

 Van Der Hyde’s logo shows a coronavirus particle being contained by four semicircles representing healthcare workers, grocery/food service workers, local/state/federal government and the general public.
 It represents how these groups can contain the disease together.

 He initially put his design on a sign posted outside his wife’s hospital, but then moved on to make t-shirts for his family and friends.
 “I used an RVA-based print-on-demand company Bonfire for the first run and had a small profit that I was donating to the Lowell General Hospital COVID-19 fund,” Van Der Hyde said.
 “A local company, Noreast Apparel, offered to help and gave a way to keep costs low while generating more profit, so I did a little fundraiser over about 4 weeks that brought in $500, which was fun.”

 Learn more about the logo and see the shirt designs at Corona Warrior Corps.

 After 15 years working in IT, one hospital stay inspired Anissa Ellis to change her career to help others.
 She earned her degree in nursing at Tyler, and is now a branch director with a home health company, helping nurses make an impact in lives across the area.

 At Tyler, returning student and single mom Elena Brancato gained the confidence to soak up the full college experience.
-She did it all: studied abroad, led campus groups, and welcomed new students to Tyler as a student ambassador.
 When she transferred to Virginia Commonwealth University to continue her studies in communications, she was already ahead of the curve because she’d already completed a PR project for a real client at Tyler.